-The scale is a useful and important tool for many people.
-But the problem starts when the number on the scale becomes the only and most important measurement of your health and self-worth.
+But in general, the scale is not the best indicator of health.
+Unfortunately, most people link their health and fitness goals to the number on the scale, which sometimes can be helpful and even motiving.
+Still, the problem starts when the number on the scale becomes the only and most important measurement of your health and self-worth.
 That is what I call” the scale trap”.

-In this article, we will determine why the number on the scale is only a piece of information and not a real measure of your overall health or if you are gaining or losing weight.
+In this article, we will determine why the number on the scale is only a piece of information and not an accurate measure of your overall health or if you are gaining or losing weight.

 Let’s get started!

 My experience with the scale

 As someone who has struggled with an eating disorder, I know firsthand the debilitating impact that an obsession with the number on the scale can have on one’s mental and physical health.
 I was fixated on the scale for years, weighing myself multiple times daily and punishing myself when the number didn’t budge.
 It was a vicious cycle that left me feeling disconnected from my body and the psychology behind weight loss.

 Every morning, I would wake up with a sense of anxiety, knowing that the number on the scale would dictate my entire day.
 I would go through my typical ritual of removing my clothes, closing my eyes, and stepping on the scale, desperately hoping to see a lower number than the previous day.
 If the number didn’t meet my expectations, I would punish myself by restricting my food intake or over-exercising, which only worsened matters.

 It took me a long time to realize that this kind of behaviour was unsustainable and incredibly damaging to my mental and physical health.
 I had to learn to disconnect my sense of self-worth from the number on the scale and start focusing on how I felt in my own body.
 I had to relearn how to listen to my body’s cues, nourish myself with healthy, whole foods, and move my body more healthily.